 The Easter markets tend to start around 2½ weeks before Easter and usually run through to Easter Monday.

-See here for specific 2023 dates and times as they become available: the main markets should start around the last week of March going on previous years.
+See here for specific dates and times as they become available: the main markets start up March 15th/16th in 2024.

 Market hours vary, but they commonly open mid-morning and close early and mid-evening (6-9pm).